Thomaston, New York: Thomaston's name

 The name Thomaston has been used to describe the area since the middle part of the 19th Century.
 William R. Grace, a prominent local who would eventually become the Mayor of New York City, acquired a large area of land around the Long Island Rail Road's Great Neck station; the land he acquired included all of present-day Great Neck Plaza.
 Grace named the area Thomaston after the ancestral home of his wife, Lillian Gilchrist, located in Maine.

 At some point, that area's name was changed to Great Neck Plaza, which would ultimately stick and become the name that village incorporated under in 1930.

 When the area now known as Thomaston decided to incorporate itself as a village the next year, the residents chose to use this name for their new village since members of the Grace family continued to own land in the area.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.4 sqmi, all land.

+Topography

+Like the rest of Long Island's North Shore, Thomaston is situated on a terminal moraine, known as the Harbor Hill Moraine.
+This terminal moraine was formed by glaciers during the Wisconsin Glacial Episode, and is named for Harbor Hill in Roslyn; Harbor Hill is the highest geographic point in Nassau County.

+Climate

+Thomaston has a humid subtropical climate (Cfa), bordering on a hot-summer humid continental climate (Dfa).
+Accordingly, the village experiences hot, humid summers and cold winters, and experiences precipitation throughout the entirety of the year.